vijay-shankaranand/tp/docs/UserGuide.md

 Format: `link ev/EVENT_NAME c/CONTACT_NAME [c/MORE_CONTACT_NAMES]`

+* Event name and contact name should not have more than one whitespace in-between each word.
 * Only existing contacts and events in JobFestGo can be linked.
 * Contacts that are already linked to the specified event cannot be linked again.
 * Only full words will be matched e.g. `NUS Career Fest` will not match `NUS Career Fest 2023`,